MarkWattsBoomi/FlowComponentModel/README.md

-This library will allow you to create Flow custom components which are a level above the standard version, these are given direct access to read and write the entire state not just the state and data source attached to them in the designer.
+This library will allow you to create Flow custom components which richer functionality, these are given direct access to read and write the entire state not just the state and data source attached to them in the designer.

 You can implement a component which functions as an entire Flow page or as a component on a page but which isn't restriced to what it can read/write.

+THIS ONLY WORKS WITH THE LEGACY PLAYER!

 ## Overview